 Dr Sue Ieraci: a local Sydneysider with a uniquely insightful view of emergency medicine in Australasia.
 Sue is a trailblazer, a committed systems thinker, and an advocate for evidence – based care, debunking myths on social media and in MJA Insight, whenever the occasion demands.

-Dr Rick Brennan AO: an Australian FACEM (Sydney born, bred and EM trained) who is the Director of Emergency Operations for the World Health Organisation in Zurich.
+Dr Rick Brennan AO: an Australian FACEM (Sydney born, bred and EM trained) who is the Director of Emergency Operations for the World Health Organisation in Geneva.
 Rick is an international expert on providing relief in disaster and conflict zones, including the response to Ebola, and more recently the middle east.